rjcarlson49/homebridge-dooya-0/README.md

 +2 | Requests for transmission of command codes via the Arduino.
 +4 | Show the text sent back by the Arduino transmitter.
 +8 | Other - all other debug output.

+## Test Mode

+When set to true, the plugin runs in test mode.
+In this mode the serial port to the Arduino is not opened and the commands are not transmitted to the shades.
+This can be used for testing when you do not want to affect the shades, or when you do not yet have the Aurduino transmitter, but want to try out the plugin.

 ## Decoding Your Remote